Mayonnaisu/manga-image-translator/my_tools/docs/README.md

 ## USAGE (CPU MODE)
 > [!NOTE]
 > - All local modes support batch translation.
 > - The first time you run the program, it will automatically download the selected detection, OCR, & inpainting models.
-After that, it won't need to do it again, unless you have changed the configurations in `my-config.json`.
+After that, it won't need to do it again, unless you have changed the relevant configurations in `my-config.json`.
 ### Local Mode
 1. Right click on `MIT-local-launcher.ps1`.
 2. Select "Run with PowerShell".